ethereum/EIPs/EIPS/eip-X.md

 Specifically the following significant penalties exist:
 * **Inactivity Leak**: an offline penalty that increases each epoch is applied to validators during extending times of no finality (e.g. one-third offline or not on the canonical chain).
 This ensures the chain can eventually regain finality even under catastrophic conditions.
 * **Slashing**: a penalty applied to validators that sign _explicitly malicious_ messages that could lead to the construction and finalization of two conflicting chains (e.g. two blocks or attestations in the same slot).
-This penalty is designed to scale up in proportion to the number of slashable validators in the same time period such that if a critical number (wrt chain safety) of slashings have occured, validators are _maximally_ punished.
+This penalty is designed to scale up in proportion to the number of slashable validators in the same time period such that if a critical number (wrt chain safety) of slashings have occurred, validators are _maximally_ punished.

 For the initial launch of Phase 0, the parameters defining the magnitude of these penalties -- `INACTIVITY_PENALTY_QUOTIENT`, `PROPORTIONAL_SLASHING_MULTIPLIER`, and `MIN_SLASHING_PENALTY_QUOTIENT` -- have been tuned to be less punitive than their final intended values.
 This provides a more forgiving environment for early validators and client software in an effort to encourage validation in this early, higher technical-risk stage.